What you need to know before staking SNX for the first time

 - You receive two kinds of rewards for staking SNX: sUSD fees generated on Synthetix.Exchange, and SNX inflationary rewards.
 These rewards must be manually claimed in the one transaction each fee period (i.e. once a week) or they will be returned to the pool and redistributed to other stakers.

-- Before you can claim rewards, you need to ensure your Collateralisation Ratio is 800% or above.
-If your collateralisation ratio is below 800%, you can either add more SNX to your wallet or you can burn sUSD to help reduce its supply.
+- Before you can claim rewards, you need to ensure your Collateralisation Ratio is 500% or above.
+If your collateralisation ratio is below 500%, you can either add more SNX to your wallet or you can burn sUSD to help reduce its supply.
+(Please note that the C-Ratio can be adjusted via community governance)

 - For more information on the different strategies you can use to manage your C-Ratio, visit this staking strategy page.